 Cube sections do deserve a special explanation.
 Every now and then, some cubes will appear.
 If you collect them all in order, the normal points will get multiplied.
 This is crucial if you're aiming for high scores.
 Also, as an interesting little note, if you collect every cube, an extra one will appear and will follow you no matter where you go, meaning you will automatically collect it.
 Neat, eh?

-Also, while we're on the topic of scores, there is one more thing that can greatly increase your scores.
+And while we're on the topic, there is one more thing that can greatly increase your scores.
 If you destroy multiple enemies in quick succession, you just did a combo and will get a multiplier based on the combo length.
 This is the difference between 3 stars and 4 stars.
 You have to get big combos if you want to be a true Space Ace.

 1.5 An Introduction to Wormholes